Frank-Atwood/Cyber-Projects/README.md

 ## How to Navigate
 I will continue to update folders with new projects as I complete them!
-As for now, the folder "Ethical Hacking (Class) PPTs" contains powerpoints that I have made in my class for Ethical Hacking!
+As for now, the folder "Ethical Hacking (Course) PPTs" contains powerpoints that I have made in my class for Ethical Hacking!
 We touch a wide variety of topics that span from actual hacking, to prevention.
 I document the activity on a powerpoint for everyone to see!